3dyd/issues-ys/README.md

-# issues-ys
-Bug tracking for 3DYD Youtube Source
+This is bug and issue tracker for [3DYD Youtube Source](https://ys.3dyd.com).